 How do I add the ‘Amazon Product Previews’ to my posts/templates?

 However to add the popup to individual posts and pages simply ensure that the ‘preview script’ template is installed and add the shortcode

 [amazon template=preview script] to the bottom of your post.

 If you wish to add the script to your WordPress theme then you can add the following to the footer.php of the template:

 Can I create my own templates for product links?

-On the plugin settings page there is a section showing all the available templates.
+On the Amazon Link > Templates Settings page there is a section showing all the available templates.
 Use this to create, delete and copy templates.
-The template content is based on standard html with additional keywords that are surrounded by ‘%’ characters.
+The template content is based on standard HTML with additional keywords that are surrounded by ‘%’ characters.
 These keywords are automatically filled in with the relevant Amazon product information.

 See the Template Help on the same page for a description of each of the keywords that can be used.

 Most of the keywords are self explanatory:

 '%TITLE%' will expand to be the product’s title,